National Rent Prices Rising Again

 Special thanks to Zumper and Apartmentlist for the monthly reports which you can dig into more deeply on their websites.
 Both services agree on most trends, however take note of where they don’t.

-Zumper Rent Report for June
+Zumper Rent Report for May 2022

-These were the top cities with the highest month to month growth in rent prices (June).
+These were the top cities with the highest month to month growth in rent prices (May).

 With the ending of the pandemic, 2022 is looking good for landlords.
 During this lull in the action, it’s smart to test a more modern property management software.
 It’s easy and free.

-Landlord Software | Tenant Screening | Rental Advertising | Biggest Landlord Mistakes | Property Management | Rental Advertising | Rental Market | Houses for Rent | Moving Companies Near Me | Rent Negotiation Tips | Tenant Retention Strategy | Property Management Software | How to Raise Tenants Rent Price
+Landlord Software | Interest Rates | Tenant Screening | Rental Advertising | Biggest Landlord Mistakes | Property Management Software | Property Management Company Near Me | Rental Market | Houses for Rent | Moving Companies Near Me | Rent Negotiation Tips | Tenant Retention Strategy | Property Management Software | How to Raise Tenants Rent Price